 Located amid the lush green ambiance of Vidyanagar Township in the culturally rich state of Karnataka, Hyatt Place Hampi is among the best hotels in Hampi.
 Spread over 10 acres of land, this upscale, select-service hotel, is ideally designed for the discerning business or leisure traveler.
 The hotel offers 115 “smart-design” guestrooms - including seven rooms with private plunge pools and three suites that afford guests a spectacular and unrivalled view of the Sandur Mountain Range, making it the perfect hotel to stay near Hampi.

 If anything, Casino Hotel is rather nondescript from the front.
-But as in many courtyard style dwellings in India (or Europe for that matter), its charms become evident once you enter.
+However, as in many courtyard style dwellings in India (or Europe for that matter), it's charms become evident once you enter.
 The classic Kerala combination of tiled roof, wooden beams and rough plaster creates a haven of warmth and light around the grassy central space, which is divided up neatly between the Fort Cochin seafood restaurant and the pool.

 The first ISO Certified four-star resort in Kerala, Cardamon County is conveniently perched on the gradient of a gently sloping hill facing the Periyar Tiger Reserve.
 The architecture and landscaping of the entire resort has been thoughtfully created in deference to the ethereal beauty of its natural surroundings.
 The interiors of the resort have been aesthetically designed and furnished in an appealing blend of contemporary styling and a natural charm.